RobertARandolph/AdmiralBumbleBee.com/_posts/2021-05-23-4-posts-with-Mixbus-7-Recorder.md

 This article has been more of an overview than a review, and that's intentional.
 These features are obviously useful to the audience that they're targeted at, and they are executed well.

-If you read this article and you think the existence of the TapeX workflow is ridiculous, then it probably is for you.
+If you read this article and you think the existence of the TapeX workflow is ridiculous, then it probably is ridiculous... for you.

 Despite half the content being the [complaints](#complaints) section, I think it's remarkable and well-done (minus the "[Input Monitoring](#input-monitoring-label)").
 If there were physical buttons to press, then it would be a nearly ideal _recording_ environment for me.
 As far as digital solutions go, it's among the best I know of.